Computing

 pdfreaders.org

-If you are fed up typing try Dasher
+If you are fed up typing try Dasher (but for me was just a brief novelty

-Under MS windows use VLC player
+Under MS windows I used VLC player

 Often programs come as compressed zip archives these can be opened with the free 7zip.